Xilinx/xup_compute_acceleration/docs/setup_aws.md

 vncserver -geometry 1920x1080
 ```

-1. You can choose your preferred geometry (screensize)
+1. You can choose your preferred geometry (screen size)

 1. You should see a status message in the terminal once *vncserver* has started.